rainwoodman/sharedmem/README.rst

 Now also supports Python 3.

-- sharedmem.empty creates numpy arrays to child processes.
+- sharedmem.empty creates numpy arrays shared by child processes.

-- sharedmem.MapReduce dispatches work to child processes.
+- sharedmem.MapReduce dispatches work to child processes, allowing work functions defined in nested scopes.

 - sharedmem.MapReduce.ordered and sharedmem.MapReduce.critical provides
   the equivlant concept of OpenMP ordered and OpenMP critical sections.

+- Exceptions are properly handled, including unpicklable exceptions.
+Unexpected death of child processes (Slaves) is handled in a graceful manner.

 Functions and variables are inherited from a `fork` and copy-on-write.
 Pickability is not a concern.
+Usually limitations of `fork` applies.

 Easier to use than multiprocessing.Pool, at the cost of not supporting Windows.

 For documentation, please refer to http://rainwoodman.github.io/sharedmem .

+Here we provide two simple examples to illustrate the usage:

 .. code ::